lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Why Leave
-I successfully delivere built some cultures for the team, such as stick to highest standards, code qualities, code review process, knowledge transferring.
+I successfully delivered several projects and built some cultures for the team.
+I made a lot of contribution to ensure the quality of the product that we built and the process of our working rational.
 We just completed and launched the Promotion Shopping Page project world wide, so I am seeking for greater leadership challenges for my carreer.

 ## Confliction